-Optimizely Content Management System (CMS) supports external caching and cache expiration settings for files, resources, and images, and manages caching across the Web front-end servers, minimizing the amount of communication with the database.
-CMS stores the cache and other resources (that are used by the templates) in the CMS.
+Optimizely, the Content Management System (CMS) supports external caching and cache expiration settings for files, resources, and images and manages caching across the web front-end servers, minimizing the amount of communication with the database.
+CMS stores the cache and other resources (used by the templates) in the CMS.
 You can configure and extend the cache.
 CMS supports the caching methods listed below.

 This cache improves scalability with an optimistic locking approach.
-When multiple threads are reading the same data, they attach to the same database calls to avoid putting too much load on the database for objects that are not yet cached.
+When multiple threads read the same data, they attach to the same database calls to avoid putting too much load on the database for objects that are not yet cached.
 See Object caching.

 CMS has no built-in output caching of HTML responses.
 See Response caching on how to add response caching for an ASP.NET Core application.

 Adding response caching of may cause a stale response to be delivered.

 Using response caching may cause contents to not update instantly after publishing from CMS, and causes differences among web instances of a load-balanced environment.

 Response caching should not be used if you have

 You can configure rules for browser (client) caching.
 For example, you can set a time period in which the client caches static files delivered by the CMS.
 You also can define how long dynamically generated pages are cached on the client.